Let me ask you something.

 It’s something that slowly creeps up on you until something eventually snaps.

-I talk about this in my new eBook “How To Motivate And Inspire Yourself To Blog“.
+I talk about this in more detail in my ebook “How To Motivate And Inspire Yourself To Blog“.

-Before you do anything, you need to be able to answer one very important question as a blogger.
+Before you do anything, you need to be able to answer one very important question as a blogger knight.

 Why do you blog?

-Think about why you started blogging in the first place if that helps.
+Think about why you started blogging in the first place if that helps at all.

-What is your purpose as a blogger and why should anyone care?
-I mean there are millions of others just like you right?
-So what makes you any different?
+- What is your purpose as a blogger and why should anyone care?

 Task: Remind yourself why you started blogging.
 Think about how passionate and driven you were, and then try and get that feeling back.